aecryan/TUD-DCC-Data-Science-Curriculum/index.md

 * [Plotting and Programming with Python from Software Carpentries](http://swcarpentry.github.io/python-novice-gapminder/) - an introduction to programming in Python for people with little or no previous programming experience using plotting as its motivating example
 * [Data Analysis and Visualization with Python for Social Scientists](https://datacarpentry.org/python-socialsci/) - basic information about Python syntax, the Jupyter notebook interface, how to import CSV files, using the pandas package to work with data frames, how to calculate summary information from a data frame, and a brief introduction to plotting.
 The last lesson demonstrates how to work with databases directly from Python
 * [Can You Speak Python?](https://github.com/wmvanvliet/gizmo) - test your knowledge of some important features of the Python programming language and the NumPy and Pandas libraries
+* [SciPy lecture notes](https://scipy-lectures.org/index.html#) - "one document to learn numerics, science, and data with Python."

 ## Pandas
 * [Getting started with Pandas](https://pandas.pydata.org/getting_started.html) - documentation and quick start guide for Pandas, an essential Python library used for working with data sets.
 It has functions for analyzing, cleaning, exploring, and manipulating data